OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/every_configuration_parameter.md

 #### MaxCodeSize
 - **Type**: `uint32`
-- **Description**: Defines the maximum allowed size for contract code on the chain.
-This is crucial for managing resource usage and ensuring efficient operation of the blockchain.
+- **Description**: Defines the maximum allowed size for contract code on the chain e.g. Ethereum mainnet has a limit of 24,576 Bytes.

 #### MaxInitCodeSize
 - **Type**: `uint32`
-- **Description**: Specifies the maximum allowed size for the initial code used to deploy a contract.
-This parameter helps in managing the genesis block's size.
+- **Description**:  Similar to `MaxCodeSize`, defines the maximum size for your Orbit chain's **initialization** code. e.g. Ethereum mainnet limit is 49,152 Bytes.

 ### Additional Parameters to consider